georgio-sd/aws-cloudformation/README.md

 - All new resources have to be taged and/or named to let us know that they belong to this project
 <br>
 <br>
 If you want to use a spot instance, you need to check the number of spot instance limit in your account.
-By default this number is zero and you need to request limit increase.
+By default, this number is zero and you need to request a limit increase.